disnetlab/iContinuum/README.md

   2- Where master node is installed, you can login to the CLI and check if the nodes and pods(deployment) are ready with the below command.

-               -  sudo kubectl get nodes, pods, deployment, service
+               -  sudo kubectl get nodes,pods,deployment,service -o wide
+                  - Now you are able to see all pods, nodes, services and deployment inside the K3s cluster

 # ========= You're Done =========